rising-star92/python-azure-data-paltform/docs/platform_requirements.md

 ---

+<div style="page-break-after: always; break-after: page;"></div>

 ## 5. Additional Questions

-- Which Azure region should the platform be deployed to?
+- Which is the primary Azure region we should use for the deployment? - e.g. **UKSouth**
-- What Azure VNET address space (CIDR) should we use? - It must be /16 RFC1918 CIDR.
+- What Azure VNET address space (CIDR) should we use?
+  - We require 3x /16 (255.255.0.0) ranges.
+One for each environment (Dev, Test, Prod)
+  - We require 1x /20 (255.255.240.0) range.
+Reserved for the Shared services environment.
+- What resource prefix can we use? - The resource prefix will be added to every deployed resource.
+E.g. **`prefix`-resource-name**.
+For example, if your company name is **Fabrikam**, the prefix can be **fbrkm**. _The prefix is limited to 5 alphanumerical characters_.

 ## 6. Requirements Checklist